 Accuracy, speed, and ease of use

 These are all elements which can't necessarily be quantified in a specifications chart, but are vitally important to your overall enjoyment, and to the system's utility.
 If you read reviews of various navigation systems, pay specific attention to the author's opinions of the navigation accuracy, the relative speed of route calculation and recalculation, and the ease of working with the screen's control interface.

 Screen size and resolution

 Perhaps the most appealing aspect of an in-dash navigation system is the size of the screen that shows the maps you'll use to get where you need to go.
 Hardly surprising, the bigger the better.
-Screens can range from just over 6" measured diagonally to up to 9" in size, but most range between 6.1" and 7".
+Screens can range from just over 6" measured diagonally to over 10" in size, but most range between 6.1" and 7".
 No matter what size you choose, you should get excellent, at-a-glance visibility.
 You might also want to compare the resolutions of the screens you're considering; the higher the resolution, the sharper the picture, and the easier the map information is to see.
 Since most in-dash navigation receviers also can play video from DVDs or compatible portable sources like smartphones when you're parked, you may notice better picture quality with higher-resolution displays.

 Points of interest